quincy/testcontainers-presentation/README.md

 # Viewing The Presentation

+You can view the [recorded presentation from DevCon 2020 on Youtube](https://www.youtube.com/watch?v=hSYm1nZKUWA).

 This presentation is written in Markdown format and is intended to be presented using the [reveal-md](https://github.com/webpro/reveal-md) tool.

 ## Installation